 Paying for property taxes — and most other things, really — can be done with a debit or credit card.
 The question is, is using a credit card to pay property taxes worth the cost?

 If you’d like to pay direct, many municipalities have their own sites that allow homeowners to pay property taxes online with a debit or credit card for a fee, usually around 2-3 percent of the tax.
-With property taxes averaging thousands of dollars, adding extra percentage points on top can amount to a sizable increase in what you owe.
+With property taxes averaging thousands of dollars, adding an extra fee on top of that can amount to a sizable increase in what you owe.
 For some people, though, a few hundred dollars in fees may be worth the benefits that come with putting their taxes on a card.

 Having More Time to Pay

 Additional time is one of the main advantages to paying for anything on a card.
 If you use your credit card for property taxes, you can effectively extend the deadline date by spreading your balance over a number of pay cycles.
 Of course, for most cards, carrying a balance involves paying interest.
 A revolving balance of a few thousand dollars over several months can mean adding hundreds of dollars to what you owe.